Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/lillian.md

 Looks like you really had your work cut out for you when it came to parsing and getting your data to a point you can work with, but you did a good job!
 Really interested in seeing what results come out of your work :)

+From Lillian: Thank you very much!
+I tried hard to keep everything organized and readable so I appreciate the comments!

 Comments from Claire:
 1. One thing I noticed was that you did an incredible job utilizing new functions and libraries that we haven't covered in class!
 It is very clear to me that you have done a lot of research on libraries such as Spacy and data like ConLL data.
 I have tried to parse ConLL data in the past and struggled a lot, so I'm glad to see that you were successful with it!
 2. One avenue for improvement would be to include more of a background on the "why" of your project.
 This doesn't necessarily need to be done right now but definitely something to think about!
 3. One thing I learned is that Spacy has a built in ConLL parser!

+From Lillian: Thank you very much!
+Adding a 'why' is a great idea and I'll consider incorporating it in the future!

 Qidu's comments:
 - I like the structure of your jupyter notebook.
 It is clear what you want to achieveed and how you acehived them at the beginning of the notebook.
 This is very clear.
 I will adopt this in the future.
 - One suggestion is to not print out all the contents (e.g., [code block 26](https://github.com/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/LoadingRUEGData.ipynb)), which causes issues for readability.
 - As mentioned, I will detail my goals at the beginning of my notebook.
 Great work.

+From Lillian: Thank you for the feedback!
+I did not realize that some things were printing out more context than what I am seeing, so this is very appreciated!

 Comments from Sara:
 - You have a very interesting question!
 Also, as others have said, your notebooks are very organized and pleasant to look at.
 Your interpretation in the data exploration notebook is also very clear!
 - One suggestion I have, especially for the data loading and processing workbook, is that there could be a little more commentary and explanation on what you are doing.
 Right now, there is very little non-code text in that workbook and it will help observers to understand what you are doing.
 - One thing I learned was that monolinguals and bilinguals seem to use different stop words!
 I would love to see some stats for that but it looks really interesting so far!

+From Lillian: Thank you for the feeback on my interpretation!
+I have a hard time conveying that into words sometimes, so I'm glad other people find it understandable!
+I will absolutely be going back to add more non-code text to explain my process a little more!